Dosage form: injection, powder, lyophilized, for solution

-Bortezomib for Injection (1.3 mg/m2/dose) is administered twice weekly for 2 weeks (Days 1, 4, 8, and 11) followed by a 10-day rest period (Days 12 to 21).
-For extended therapy of more than 8 cycles, Bortezomib may be administered on the standard schedule or, for relapsed multiple myeloma, on a maintenance schedule of once weekly for 4 weeks (Days 1, 8, 15, and 22) followed by a 13-day rest period (Days 23 to 35) [see Clinical Studies (14)].
+Bortezomib for injection (1.3 mg/m2/dose) is administered twice weekly for two weeks (Days 1, 4, 8, and 11) followed by a ten day rest period (Days 12 to 21).
+For extended therapy of more than eight cycles, Bortezomib for injection may be administered on the standard schedule or for relapsed multiple myeloma, on a maintenance schedule of once weekly for four weeks (Days 1, 8, 15, and 22) followed by a 13-day rest period (Days 23 to 35) [see Clinical Studies (14.1)].
 At least 72 hours should elapse between consecutive doses of Bortezomib.

-Bortezomib for Injection therapy should be withheld at the onset of any Grade 3 non-hematological or Grade 4 hematological toxicities excluding neuropathy as discussed below [see Warnings and Precautions (5)].
-Once the symptoms of the toxicity have resolved, Bortezomib therapy may be reinitiated at a 25% reduced dose (1.3 mg/m2/dose reduced to 1 mg/m2/dose; 1 mg/m2/dose reduced to 0.7 mg/m2/dose).
+Bortezomib for injection therapy should be withheld at the onset of any Grade 3 nonhematological or Grade 4 hematological toxicities excluding neuropathy as discussed below [see Warnings and Precautions (5)].
+Once the symptoms of the toxicity have resolved, Bortezomib for injection therapy may be reinitiated at a 25% reduced dose (1.3 mg/m2/dose reduced to 1 mg/m2/dose; 1 mg/m2/dose reduced to 0.7 mg/m2/dose).

 For dose modifications guidelines for peripheral neuropathy see section 2.5.

-Patients with pre-existing severe neuropathy should be treated with Bortezomib only after careful risk-benefit assessment.
+Patients with preexisting severe neuropathy should be treated with Bortezomib for injection only after careful risk-benefit assessment.

-Patients experiencing new or worsening peripheral neuropathy during Bortezomib therapy may require a decrease in the dose and/or a less dose-intense schedule.
+Patients experiencing new or worsening peripheral neuropathy during Bortezomib for injection therapy may require a decrease in the dose and/or a less dose-intense schedule.

-For dose or schedule modification guidelines for patients who experience Bortezomib-related neuropathic pain and/or peripheral neuropathy see Table 3.
+For dose or schedule modification guidelines for patients who experience Bortezomib for injection-related neuropathic pain and/or peripheral neuropathy see Table 3.

-*Grading based on NCI Common Terminology Criteria CTCAE v4.0
+*Grading based on NCI Common Terminology Criteria CTCAE v4

 ***Self care ADL: refers to bathing, dressing and undressing, feeding self, using the toilet, taking medications, and not bedridden